umlaeute/v4l2loopback/README.md

 be used at the beginning and the end of the option's value, as opposed to when they are specified on the command line.

-When your system boots with an initial ramdisk, which is the case for most modern distributions, you need to update this ramdisk with the settings above, before they take effect at boot time. on Ubuntu, this image is updated with `sudo update-initramfs`. the equivalent on Fedora is `sudo dracut -f`.
+if your system boots with an initial ramdisk, which is the case for most modern distributions, you need to update this ramdisk with the settings above, before they take effect at boot time. on Ubuntu, this image is updated with `sudo update-initramfs`. the equivalent on Fedora is `sudo dracut -f`.